Meridional (album): Writing and recording

 Norma Jean began writing music for Meridional in January 2009 in Atlanta, Georgia.
 In April 2009, the band dropped off a tour with Silverstein, Blessthefall and Before Their Eyes due to a number of undisclosed reasons.
 They announced that, upon returning to Atlanta, they would resume writing their fifth full-length.
 The music Norma Jean was writing was described as "something totally new" and something that would pay tribute to "how this band began by digging deep into our roots musically."
 The band later clarified that "roots" didn't necessarily mean that they would write a new album similar to their first record, Bless the Martyr and Kiss the Child.
 Instead, they were referring to their former mentality when the band members first started making music.
 The writing process continued throughout the remainder of 2009 and was officially completed in January 2010.

 Norma Jean entered Glow in the Dark studios in Atlanta with record producer Jeremy Griffith (Saosin, Forever Changed, Cool Hand Luke) and Pro Tools audio engineer Justin Chapman to record Meridional February 1, 2010.
 They spent the first three days in pre-production creating live recordings of all the songs for the record.
 Griffith suggested that the band track guitars before bass guitars, which is backwards from conventional recording methods.
 Vocalist Cory Brandan stated that this switch was, "a great idea because we changed the chords and progressions on a lot of songs throughout recording, so we were able to have the bass follow the guitars and be a part of the rhythm section more accurately."
 Norma Jean welcomed Griffith's input on the album.
 During recording, he would occasionally record his own vocal tracks for songs to see how the band liked his ideas.
 Griffith contributed backing vocals to a number of songs, and also played piano.
 The group used a wide array of instruments in addition to the piano from Glow in the Dark studios, including acoustic guitars, organs, random percussion, and a lap steel guitar.
-Norma Jean also used a variety of guitar tunings from "drop C#, drop A, drop B and occasionally weird tunings like G# F# B E G# C# Eb which is the tuning for Landslide defeater."."
-Recording and production was finished before the end of February.
+Norma Jean also used a variety of guitar tunings from "our regular drop C#, to C and occasionally to super low B." Recording and production was finished before the end of February.
 Meridional resulted in the largest number of tracks Norma Jean had recorded in one session to date, with 13 songs and three short interludes.